Seeta Aur Geeta

-The theme of the film was inspired by the 1967 blockbuster Ram Aur Shyam, which inspired Salim-Javed and Satish Bhatnagar to write Seeta Aur Geeta.
-Ram Aur Shyam is itself a remake of the 1964 Telugu film Ramudu Bheemudu.
-The film subverted the formula by having the heroine eventually become the "hero" while the male lead is in a mostly supporting role.
-An earlier film with a similar theme was Muqabala (1942), starring Fearless Nadia.
+The 1967 blockbuster film Ram Aur Shyam inspired Salim-Javed and Bhatnagar to write Seeta Aur Geeta, which subverted the formula by having the heroine eventually become the "hero" while the male lead is in a mostly supporting role.
+The music was composed by R. D. Burman.

-The film became a major hit, both in India and abroad in the Soviet Union.
-Hema Malini won her only competitive Filmfare Best Actress Award of her career, while K. Vaikunth won the Filmfare Best Cinematographer Award.
-Malini was noted for the novelty of her role as Geeta, where she is rambunctious and sometimes violent.
+Released in India on 3 November 1972, Seeta Aur Geeta became a major hit, both in India and abroad in the Soviet Union.
+It emerged as one of the highest-grossing Hindi film of the year, Hema Malini won her only competitive Filmfare Best Actress Award of her career, while K. Vaikunth won the Filmfare Best Cinematographer Award.
+Malini was noted for the novelty of her performance as Geeta, who is rambunctious and sometimes even violent.
+Over the decades Seeta Aur Geeta has been remade in several other Indian languages.